bioconda/bioconda-docs/source/developer/aarch64.rst

 The current CircleCI config will only run if at least one recipe in the commit range (typically for the PR) includes the above additional platform.

+Support for building and uploading containers for ``linux-aarch64`` is planned but not yet implemented (Nov 2023).